 Arugula Salad with Beets and Goat Cheese RecipePrint

-- Olive oil
+- 3 Tbsp olive oil

-- Dry powdered mustard
+- 1/4 teaspoon dry powdered mustard

-- Salt and pepper
+- 1/4 teaspoon pepper

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Arugula Salad with Beets and Goat Cheese on Simply Recipes.
 Thank you!Print